-- 12. The Ramblers object to the proposed Order, both on grounds that Network Rail's strategic case for the Order is flawed and on grounds that, even if its strategic case were found not to be flawed, Network Rail has failed to appropriately implement it when preparing the Order.
-Furthermore, the Ramblers have (without prejudice to their concerns as to strategic matters) considered each individual crossing and the proposed alternative routes suggested by Network Rail.
-The Ramblers have taken a reasonable approach to assessing each closure and have only objected to those crossings where they feel the proposed alternative is unsuitable or inconvenient.
-The Ramblers maintain objections to 4 of the crossings, as well as 3 holding objections. - 13.
-In the interests of efficient use of Inquiry time, the Ramblers have not provided an overview of their objections on each individual crossing in this opening statement.
-The Ramblers simply highlight a number of "recurring themes" relating to the unsuitability and inconvenience of the proposed alternative routes.
-The Ramblers respectfully request that they may be allotted an appropriate amount of time to provide a short opening statement with regards to each individual crossing as and when each crossing is considered by the Inspector.
+- 11. Ramblers object to the proposed Order, both on grounds that Network Rail's strategic case for the Order is flawed and on grounds that, even if its strategic case were found not to be flawed, Network Rail has failed to appropriately implement it when preparing the Order.
+Furthermore, Ramblers have (without prejudice to their concerns as to strategic matters) considered each individual crossing and the proposed alternative routes suggested by Network Rail.
+Ramblers have taken a reasonable approach to assessing each closure and have only objected to those crossings where they feel the proposed alternative is unsuitable or inconvenient.
+Ramblers maintain objections to 10 of the crossings,2 and have withdrawn other objections subject to agreement on the details of the certification clause in the Order (see below). - 12.
+In the interests of efficient use of Inquiry time, Ramblers have not provided an overview of their objections on each individual crossing in this opening statement.
+Ramblers' detailed objections will be evident from the witness evidence.
+Ramblers simply highlight a number of "recurring themes" relating to the unsuitability and inconvenience of the proposed alternative routes. - 13.
+It is worth mentioning at the outset, that where Ramblers have not objected to a particular crossing closure, this is on the basis of the proposals included in the draft Order.
+Were those proposals to be modified, during the process of this Inquiry, Ramblers reserve the right to reconsider its position.